briHalterman/my-node-project/README.md

 6. **Part 6: Creating a REST API with Express.js and PostgreSQL**
    - Connect PostgreSQL to Express for our REST API.

+7. **Part 7: How to Handle Errors in Express**
+   - Implement error handling in Express.